Northumbria

 Bass Rock

 In 681 Trumwine, a Northumbrian, was appointed bishop of the Picts with a base at Abercorn in West Lothian close to the Firth of Forth.
 This venture however was shortlived.
+In 685 the Picts expelled the Northumbrians from the north.
+It had already lost control over Mercia.
+The Kingdom was in decline.

 St Baldred was an 8C Northumbria monk of Lindisfarne who evangelised among the Britons in the Lothian region south of Edinburgh.
 He founded a monastery at Tyninghame, had a cave at Seacliff and a hermitage on Bass rock